kdglider/mazerunner/README.md

 ## Build Instructions
 This repository is a ROS package.
-Ensure that your current directory is the src folder inside your catkin workspace, then execute the following (assuming [Catkin Command Line Tools](https://catkin-tools.readthedocs.io/en/latest/) is used):
+Thus, ensure that your current directory is the src folder inside your catkin workspace, then execute the following (assuming [Catkin Command Line Tools](https://catkin-tools.readthedocs.io/en/latest/) is used):
 ```
 git clone https://github.com/kdglider/mazerunner.git
 catkin build